 Start slow, focusing on the path of the arm and then slowly build speed until your arms are pumping so fast that it may even lift your butt off the ground slightly as you drive your arms.

-High knees has three points of emphasis with lower body sprinting mechanics:
+High Knees have three points of emphasis with lower body sprinting mechanics:

 Knee up, heel up, toe up.

-The knees should drive as high as possible each rep while maintaining a neutral, upright torso.
+The knees should drive as high as possible every rep while maintaining a neutral, upright torso.